 - When windows and doors come to the end of their life, replace with timber sash windows and timber doors (See guidance in Section 10.3.4). - If modern buildings are proposed for redevelopment, their replacements should respond better to the character of the area.

-Archaeology and History Character Appraisal Character Areas Locally Important Buildings
+Archaeology oecial and History Character Appraisal Character Areas Locally Important Buildings ary cial Archaeology and History Character Appraisal Character Areas Locally Important Buildings

 Old Market Street and Ford Street (cont'd)